svalcken/fritzbox_exporter/README.md

 [AVM Fritzbox](http://avm.de/produkte/fritzbox/)
 to prometheus.

-This exporter is tested with a Fritzbox 7490 and software version 06.51.
+This exporter is tested with a Fritzbox 7490 and 7390 with software version 06.51.

 ## Building